 You might already know that water is necessary for all living things on Earth.
 Rain provides much of the water for the planet.
 Check out our water cycle in a bag activity!
 What happens though when rainwater becomes acidic?

-Most water, including the water we drink, has a neutral pH between 6.5 to 8.5.
-Acid rain is rainfall, and other forms of precipitation that are acidic, that is it has a pH lower than 6.5.
+Most water, including the water we drink, has a neutral pH between 6.5 and 8.5.
+Acid rain is rainfall and other forms of precipitation that are acidic, that is, they have a pH lower than 6.5.
 Learn more about the pH scale.

 What causes acid rain?

-Some acid rain is caused by gases released from rotting vegetation and volcanic eruptions.
-Most acid rain is caused by chemicals released into the air from burning coal, petroleum, and other products.
+Some acid rain is caused by gases released from rotting vegetation and volcanic eruptions, but most is caused by chemicals released into the air from burning coal, petroleum, and other products.

-The main gases that lead to acid rain are sulfur dioxide and nitrogen dioxide.
-When these gases come into contact with water and oxygen they turn into acids.
+The main gases leading to acid rain are sulfur and nitrogen dioxide.
+These gases become acids when they come into contact with water and oxygen.
 A chemical reaction takes place!

 How does acid rain affect the environment?

 Can acid rain hurt us?
-Acid rain is not acidic enough to directly burn our skin.
-However, acid rain has a harmful effect on forests, plants, soil, insects and other life-forms.
+Although acid rain is not acidic enough to directly burn our skin, it has a harmful effect on forests, plants, soil, insects, and other life forms.

 Acid rain is especially damaging for aquatic habitats, like streams, ponds, lakes and rivers as it affects the organisms that live in the water.
 See our ocean acidification experiment with seashells.

-Fish, and other aquatic animals and plants are very sensitive to changes in the pH of the water.
-For example; at a pH of 5, fish eggs won’t hatch.
-This in turn affects other organisms that feed on them.
+Fish, and other aquatic animals and plants, are very sensitive to changes in the water’s pH.
+For example, at a pH of 5, fish eggs won’t hatch, which in turn affects other organisms that feed on them.

 How can we reduce acid rain?

-Using renewable energy, such as power from windmills, water, and the sun (solar) instead of fossil fuels helps to reduce the levels of acid rain in the environment.
+Using renewable energy, such as power from windmills, water, and the sun (solar), instead of fossil fuels helps reduce acid rain in the environment.

 You can help too by reducing your energy use at home and at school.
 Turn off lights, computers, TVs, video games, and other electrical equipment when you’re not using them.